SuJingyu111/flink_cached_test/README.md

 8. Our default cache policy is LRU, and default cache size is 4000.
 If you want to change cache configuration, please check the RocksDBCache.java, which is in /flink-state-backends/flink-statebackend-rocksdb/src/main/java/org.apache.flink.contrib.streaming.state/cache/.
 After Change settings, you should rebuild it and restart flink cluster.
+9. For the version using generics instead of serialization, please checkout last_try branch in Team 9/Flink-Simplified